Bipolar Disorder: Who’s at Risk?

 Does bipolar disorder run in families?

-Numerous studies have found that people with bipolar typically have at least one close relative with the disorder.
+Numerous studies have found that people with bipolar often have at least one close relative with depression or bipolar disorder.

 Children who have one parent with the disorder have about a 10%-25% chance of developing the disorder themselves; children with two parents with the disorder have a 10%-50% chance.
 If a non-identical twin sibling has the disorder, the chance that another sibling will have it is about 10%-25%.

-However, it has been found that if one identical twin has bipolar disorder, the chance of the other twin also having bipolar disorder is about 40% to 70%.
+However, it has been found that if one identical twin has bipolar disorder, the chances of the other twin also having bipolar disorder ranges from 40% to 70%.
 It is important to note that bipolar disorder can show itself in different forms in individuals in the same families.

-Scientists have found that bipolar disorder is not caused by a single gene but rather by multiple genes, each contributing only a small amount to the vulnerability, acting together in combination with other environmental factors such as stress, lifestyle habits, and sleep.
+Scientists believe that bipolar disorder is not likely caused by any one single gene but more likely multiple genes, each contributing only a small amount to the vulnerability, acting together in combination with other environmental factors such as stress, lifestyle habits, and sleep.
 Scientists are working to identify these genes in the hopes that this will help doctors to better diagnose and treat the disorder.

 Can lifestyle habits increase the risk of bipolar disorder?

 Lack of sleep increases the risk of having an episode of mania in someone with bipolar disorder.
 In addition, antidepressants, particularly when taken as the only medication, may also trigger a switch into a manic state.

 Excessive use of alcohol or drugs can also trigger bipolar symptoms.
 Research has shown that about 50% of bipolar sufferers have a substance abuse or alcohol problem.
 Sufferers often use alcohol or drugs in an effort to reduce unpleasant feelings during low mood periods, or as part of the recklessness and impulsivity associated with manic highs.

 Can environmental stress increase the risk of bipolar disorder?